 The law applies to standard form consumer contracts.
-It does not apply to business-to-business contracts.
 Most insurance contracts are not covered.
+For information about business-to-business contracts visit the Contracts page in the Businesses section of the Fair Trading website.

 Consumer contracts are contracts for the supply of goods and services, or for the sale or grant of an interest in land, to an individual for personal, domestic or household use.